Whirling injections, surjections, and other functions between finite sets: Introduction

-Although introduced recently, the homomesy phenomenon has been discovered to be very widespread throughout combinatorial dynamical systems.
-See~\cite{robydac} for a survey article about homomesy.
-Since it is a new area of research, there is still much to learn about it, including the best techniques for proving homomesy, what types of actions and statistics commonly yield homomesy, and what consequences can arise from homomesy.
+The homomesy phenomenon is quite widespread throughout combinatorial dynamical systems.
+See \cite{Rob16} for a survey article.
+Since it is a new area of research over the past roughly 15 years, there is still much to learn about it, including the best techniques for proving homomesy, what types of actions and statistics commonly yield homomesy, and what consequences can arise from homomesy.

-For a while, almost all of the proven homomesy results were for actions whose order is relatively small compared to the size of the ground set $\cals$ and which can be determined in general.
-However, homomesy has been recently discovered for several actions with unpredictable orbit sizes.
-In this paper, the maps in Sections~\ref{sec:injsur} and~\ref{sec:rg} have unknown order in general, while the maps in Section~\ref{sec:whirl-park} and~\ref{sec:op} are known and small.
+Early on, almost all proven homomesy results were for actions whose order was straightforwardly computable in general and relatively small compared to the size of the ground set $\cals$.
+So it is rarer and notable to find homomesies for actions with unpredictable orbit sizes, as is the case with the maps in this paper, which also generally have unknown order.
+Other such examples can be found in~\cite{EFG+16,ELM+24}.
 In some cases, a statistic which is always an integer has a non-integer average across every orbit, which means all of the orbit sizes must be multiples of the constant average's denominator.
 This consequence of homomesy appears in Corollary~\ref{cor:orbit-sizes}.

+The whirling maps $w_i$ are a generalization of the \emph{toggle} maps that are heavily studied in dynamical algebraic combinatorics.
+Toggles were first introduced by~\cite{CF95} as a way of writing the rowmotion map as a composition of simpler operations on order ideals. \cite{Str18} later generalized them to a much wider variety of settings.
+There have been many interesting homomesy and periodicity phenomena discovered for actions defined in terms of toggles; see e.g.,~\cite{PR15,Rob16,Had21,EFG+16,JR18,ELM+24}.

+In recent work,~\cite{PR24} consider a whirling action on the set of \emph{$k$-bounded $P$-partitions} of a poset $P$.
+Following in the footsteps of~\cite{Had21}, they prove this to be in equivariant bijection with rowmotion acting on order ideals of the poset $P\times [k]$ for any finite poset $P$.
+They then leverage this to obtain periodicity and homomesy results for rowmotion acting on the poset ${\sf V}\times [k]$, which has surprisingly good dynamical properties.
+A key point here is that beyond the intrinsic interest of whirling as a generalization of toggling, its study can facilitate our understanding of rowmotion questions that arise independently.
+A related construction is discussed in~\cite{DTW03}; we have borrowed the term ``whirling'' from the paper's notion of ``whirling tours''.